tesserato/compression/README.md

 ## Harmonic Compression

-Scripts 001* to 003* are related to this method, and generate the data presented.
+Scripts 001* to 003* are related to this method, and generate the data available at "004_results_HC".

 Results can be heard at [harmoniccompression.firebaseapp.com](https://harmoniccompression.firebaseapp.com/) or [harmoniccompression.web.app](https://harmoniccompression.web.app/)